What is Vendor Management?

 • Provide termination notice per contract terms

-• Revoke vendor access to systems and data
+• Revoke vendor access to all systems

-• Reclaim licenses for redeployment
+• Reclaim licences for redeployment

 • Document lessons learned

-Contract Management: The Foundation of Vendor Management
+Contract Management: the Foundation of Vendor Management

-Data Element
+Data element

 Contract parties